Read time : 5 min

 A name with heritage

-To mark their independence, the new name needed to be distinctive, memorable and future-proof.
+To signal their independence, the new name needed to be distinctive, memorable and future-proof.
 We deliberately avoided founder-led naming conventions and functional descriptors like ‘Recruitment’ or ‘HR’ that could limit future growth.

 Their location was the solution.
 The agency is based in Westbourne Manor in Birmingham, which in 1393 came into the possession of the Middlemore family.
-By adopting the name Middlemore, we rooted the brand in heritage and stability while giving it a fresh, contemporary identity.
+By adopting the name Middlemore, we rooted the brand in centuries of stability and legacy while creating a sophisticated foundation for contemporary executive search.

 Three recruitment-themed social media posts with text and diverse professionals, including a woman with a laptop and a man smiling.